Kelly Rowland Is The Definition Of Fashion Forward At The Launch Of The Streaming App ‘Vinivia’

 Get into pictures shared by Kelly’s stylist, Wilford Lenov, below.
 Wilford captioned his post, saying, “Classic black suiting with an edge.”

-Kelly’s fans jumped into Wilford’s comment section to praise the bombshell’s fit.
+Kelly’s fans jumped into Wilford’s comments section to praise the bombshell’s fit.
 “Straight-up masterpiece!!
 A work of art,” said one commenter.
 “Ate it down! 🔥” said another.

 Winnie Harlow Slays Alongside Kelly In Brown Hot Pants